LLNL/axom/src/axom/slic/docs/sphinx/sections/architecture.rst

 Add a Custom Log Stream
 ^^^^^^^^^^^^^^^^^^^^^^^^

-Slic may be exptended by applications requiring more customized functionality than what is provided by the :ref:`NativeLogStreams`.
-This typically amounts to implementing a concrete instance of the :ref:`logStream` class.
+Slic can be customized by implementing a new subclass of the :ref:`logStream`.
 This section demonstrates the basic steps required to :ref:`addACustomLogStream` by walking through the implementation of a new :ref:`logStream` instance, which we will call ``MyStream``.

 .. note::